 This course uses the textbook Psychology.
 You can purchase this textbook from the bookstore, or online.
 Please use a recent version-the fifth will most closely align with what we cover, but you should be able to get by with the fourth.
+(You do not need the sixth, which has just been released.)
 You should not feel required to purchase additional electronic materials for this textbook, although they are available.

 Any student enrolled in this class who needs financial support for class materials can request assistance for obtaining course materials.
-If you need assistance in obtaining the material, email Megan Karcher; she will work with you to buy or rent the material you need or loan you a copy of the textbook that the department has on hand.
-Additionally, you may find resources through The Scale Project
+If you need assistance in obtaining the material, fill out this form; the division's administrative assistant will work with you to buy or rent the material you need or loan you a copy of the textbook that the department has on hand.
+Additionally, you may find resources through The Scale Project, find their document of support options here, and request support here.